fenago/apache-solr/lab_guides/Lab_9.md

 and indexing.
 Solr performs those operations and provides a response to the application.
-Solr also supports various response formats based on programming languages such as Java, JavaScript/JSON, Python, Ruby, PHP, and many more (we have seen this in [Chapter 6](https://subscription.packtpub.com/book/big_data_and_business_intelligence/9781788837385/6){.link}, [*Advanced Queries -- Part I*]).
+Solr also supports various response formats based on programming languages such as Java, JavaScript/JSON, Python, Ruby, PHP, and many more (we have seen this in [Lab 6](https://subscription.packtpub.com/book/big_data_and_business_intelligence/9781788837385/6){.link}, [*Advanced Queries -- Part I*]).
 So it becomes very easy for any programming languages to deal with Solr and to parse a response in